snrnats/doc-centre/docfx_project/pro/api/help/tracking_consignments_using_react.md

 To use your PRO carriers with REACT, navigate to **Settings** > **Carrier Connectors** within the REACT UI, and click **Connect**.

-## Registering PRO Consignments In REACT
+## Registering PRO Consignments in REACT

 Once PRO and REACT have been linked, PRO will automatically create new REACT shipments from manifested consignments.
 The process is as follows: